weilandia/coding-for-managers/bootstrap/README.md

 //= require bootstrap-sprockets
 ```

-It is important to note that placement of this line is extremely important.
+It is important to note that placement of this line is important.
 You will want the structure of the file to look like this:
 ```rb
 //= require jquery
 //= require jquery_ujs